iifawzi/rabbitmq-retry-aware-dlx/README.md

 ```

 ### 3. Multiple Cycles with TTL DLQ

+The goal of this topology is to showcase how `RADLX` is able of maintaining the same number of retries, each time the message
+go back to the source queue after being dead lettered already (Imagine having a shovel movign messages from DLQ back to the source queue
+for another cycle of attempts, or a DLQ with TTL).
+In this setup, we're using a DLQ with TTL so messages go for another cycles of attempts.

 **Setup**: DLQ itself has TTL, creating continuous retry cycles.
 Messages get 2 retries per cycle.